Santa Paws 2: The Santa Pups: Plot

 When Mrs. Claus prepares to go to Pineville to find a new Santa Claus ambassador, Noble comes up with a plan of his own.
 His plan is to take Eddy's magic crystal collar, and then fly to Pineville to prove that they are ready for their own crystals.
 Once in Pineville, Noble begins granting the first Christmas wish to a girl named Taylor who wishes to skate really well, and then to another girl named Sally who wishes for her two front teeth.
-But, after a furious Carter wishes for the Christmas spirit to disappear, Noble ends up granting a terrible Christmas wish that then affects all of the people in town.
+After a furious Carter wishes for the Christmas spirit to disappear, Noble ends up granting a terrible Christmas wish that then affects all of the people in town.
 Everyone who Carter meets loses their kindness and Christmas spirit.
-The Santa Pups then meet a new friend Baxter, who his owner Jeb Gibson, is actually a dog catcher, and after being affected by Carter's wish, loses his kindness to animals and catches the Santa Pups and takes them to the pound.
+The Santa Pups then meet a new friend Baxter, who his owner Jeb Gibson, owns a dog shelter, and after being affected by Carter's wish, loses his kindness to animals and catches the Santa Pups and locks them in a cage.

 The Santa Pups then explain that if they don't get the crystal back and reverse the wish, Christmas could be in big trouble.
 The Santa Pups then try to retrieve the crystal with help from Hope, but Hope is not careful on the descent, and accidentally wakes up Brutus.
-Brutus explains that his life has been pretty rough due to his owner having lost the Christmas Spirit.
+Brutus explains that his life has been pretty rough due to his owner Owen losing his Christmas Spirit.
 The Santa Pups agree to get Santa to take him off the Naughty List.

 Mrs. Claus, Carter, Sarah, the pups, and three sisters named Agnes, Dorothy and Blue, that Mrs. Claus met, try to bring the Christmas spirit back forever.
 They do this by airing on the radio and convincing everyone to act like normal.
 Carter wishes for the Christmas spirit to last forever all over the world.
 The pups are then able to reverse the wish.
 Noble gives Eddy his magic crystal collar, and then the Santa Pups, Eli, Eddy, and Mrs. Claus head back to the North Pole.
 The film ends with the Santa Pups, Eddy and Eli singing about what the True Meaning of Christmas is all about.